shustr/php/README.md

 It has very basic functionality and at the moment not secure at all.
 The code will be updated while learning more features and functionality of PHP.
 Any suggestions are welcome.

-Files and their description:
+<br />Files and their description:
-dbconnect.php		// contains DB name, user and password.
-It's called from other files. getDistricts.php	// gets district according to chosen region from DB handler_addad.php	// when adding listing, it calls to execute this handler handler_delad.php	// this handler supposed to delete listing from DB index.php		// main page with list of ads listing.php		// page with listing content
+<br />dbconnect.php		// contains DB name, user and password.
+It's called from other files.
+<br />getDistricts.php	// gets district according to chosen region from DB
+<br />handler_addad.php	// when adding listing, it calls to execute this handler
+<br />handler_delad.php	// this handler supposed to delete listing from DB
+<br />index.php		// main page with list of ads
+<br />listing.php		// page with listing content

 MySQL Database currently has the following layout: